guilhermebrat/DNAC--Acess-interface-count/README.md

 The librarie `connect_dnac` is a second file used to store the username/password/dna-c ip address

-Cisco`s DNA-C SandBox URL: https://sandboxdnac.cisco.com
+Cisco DNA-C SandBox URL: https://sandboxdnac.cisco.com

+Credentials and further detail about the Lab environment available at: https://devnetsandbox.cisco.com/

 ![capture2](https://user-images.githubusercontent.com/25211596/97782733-844bac80-1b69-11eb-9e48-6260dda1cd71.PNG)

 ## Lab info

-Credentials and further detail about the Lab environment available at: https://devnetsandbox.cisco.com/

 Lab used: